ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 #Q9.
-Explain split(), sub(), subn() methods of ìreî module in Python.
+Explain split(), sub(), subn() methods of ‚Äúre‚Äù module in Python.

-Ans: To modify the strings, Pythonís ìreî module is providing 3 methods.
+Ans: To modify the strings, Python‚Äôs ‚Äúre‚Äù module is providing 3 methods.
 They are:

-split() ñ uses a regex pattern to ìsplitî a given string into a list. sub() ñ finds all substrings where the regex pattern matches and then replace them with a different string subn() ñ it is similar to sub() and also returns the new string along with the no. of replacements.
+split() ‚Äì uses a regex pattern to ‚Äúsplit‚Äù a given string into a list. sub() ‚Äì finds all substrings where the regex pattern matches and then replace them with a different string subn() ‚Äì it is similar to sub() and also returns the new string along with the no. of replacements.

 import re
 // Example goes here .